-This resource, which Stroke Foundation provides to hospitals free of charge, delivers high quality information to stroke survivors, their family members and carers, and is designed to support care planning and the transition from hospital to home.
+This resource delivers high quality information to stroke survivors, their family members and carers, and is designed to support care planning and the transition from hospital to home.
+Stroke Foundation provides this resource to hospitals free of charge.

-The My Stroke Journey pack is delivered by Stroke Foundation's partner hospitals, and the aim is for all stroke patients to receive this resource before they leave hospital.
-Importantly, we know from National Stroke Audit data that almost 40 percent of patients and/or families do not receive resources such as My Stroke Journey, which provide critical information on topics such as mood disorders, secondary prevention and recovery.^{5, 14}
+The My Stroke Journey pack is provided to patients and their families by Stroke Foundation's partner hospitals, and the aim is for all stroke patients to receive this resource before they leave hospital.
+Importantly, we know from National Stroke Audit data that almost 40 percent of patients and/or families do not receive resources such as My Stroke Journey, which provide critical information on topics such as mood disorders, secondary prevention and recovery.14